Winter Hours: Closed for Season

-I live four miles out on Petersen road, as the crow flies, right below Cressman’s on the same mountain.
+I live four miles out on Peterson Road, as the crow flies, right below Cressman’s on the same mountain.
 We have lived there for 30 years.
-We had a ranch built up with a two story house, a two story barn.
-Three outbuildings and 37 rolling things, including a backhoe, man lift truck, tractor, motorcycles for all the kids, and you know utility trucks, hunting vehicles, all those kind of things.
+We had a ranch built up with a two-story house, a two-story barn, three outbuildings and 37 rolling things, including a backhoe, man-lift truck, tractor, motorcycles for all the kids, and you know utility trucks, hunting vehicles, all those kind of things.

-Heard about the fire starting in Big Creek on Friday night or Saturday morning is when I noticed it.
+We heard about the fire starting in Big Creek on Friday night.
+Saturday morning is when I noticed it.
 In fact, I was due to go to Cressman’s, to their trade days, and set up my booth to sell my jewelry, like I did every last Saturday of the month.
 But because it was a holiday weekend, we were going to go ahead and do it the following Saturday.
 So I went up there and there was nobody there.
-And the smoke was unbearable at that point.
-And I went in the store and I asked him what was going on and that’s when I found out about the fire.
+The smoke was unbearable at that point.
+I went in the store and I asked him what was going on.
+That’s when I found out about the fire.
 They said that there was a fire in Big Creek and that because of that they had canceled the trade day.
-So I went up the road and put down the sign that said Cressman’s trade days, moved it off the road and facedown in the grass.
+So I went up the road and put down the sign that said Cressman’s Trade Days.
+I moved it off the road and facedown in the grass.
 Then I went downhill and did the same thing with the lower one because I didn’t want anybody seeing the sign and wanting to stop by and being upset–it would be a negative impact on Cressman’s and for the people selling.
 So I did that.
 I’m sure that the signs are destroyed at this point.
 Then I went back home.
 There were cinders dropping and that sort of thing, but we weren’t really worried because there have been fires in Big Creek before and we’re really quite far away.

 Sunday came, and we decided we better evacuated the horses.
 Now these horses that had been ours are now living next door, because my husband and I don’t ride anymore and she was a new neighbor that was looking for horses.
 But we had the horse trailer, and the truck.
-On Sunday morning, I was loading up the horses in front of her fence into the into the back of my horse trailers, and I was driving down Tollhouse road to Burrough Valley, where our children are moving down from Washington.
-They hadn’t even moved all the way in, but they had a corral there so I moved the horses down there.
-Got to Tollhouse and the brakes went out with the horses and the trailer.
-I drove the rest of the way, using the parking brake and the four wheel drive.
+On Sunday morning, I was loading up the horses in front of her fence into the back of my horse trailers, and I was driving down Tollhouse Road to Burrough Valley, where our children are moving down from Washington.
+They hadn’t even moved all the way in, but they had a corral there, so I moved the horses down there.
+I got to Tollhouse and the brakes went out with the horses and the trailer!
+I drove the rest of the way, using the parking brake and the four-wheel drive.
 There’s a little bit of a downhill on the way to their driveway.
 I had to pass by it, turn around and come back the other way.
 And I got the horses safely down.

 We spent about 30 minutes.
-I rescued five boxes of my mom’s China, my grandmother’s silverware, my grandma’s treadle machine, a music cabinet that she had gotten that same grandma–the first woman to graduate from Oberlin Conservatory of Music.
+I rescued five boxes of my mom’s china, my grandmother’s silverware, my grandma’s treadle machine, a music cabinet that she had gotten that same grandma–the first woman to graduate from Oberlin Conservatory of Music.
 It was a solid oak cabinet she received as a gift when that happened, I snatched that out.
-I didn’t worry about any clothes any jewelry, nothing.
+I didn’t worry about any clothes, any jewelry, nothing.
 I just wanted those family heirlooms.
 I left Afghans that my grandma had made.
 I left embroidery work that had been done by them, crocheted bedspreads, all kinds of things that were in the family for many generations.
 But I didn’t take any clothes.
 I had a scuzzy pair of tennis shoes on and the clothes on my back and that’s it.
-I got the China, the silverware, and the two pieces of furniture, [there was] barely room to put the two dogs at the tailgate.
+I got the china, the silverware, and the two pieces of furniture, there was barely room to put the two dogs at the tailgate.
 We got them in.
-We couldn’t catch the cats.
-We got one cat into a carrier and took him down to to Burrough Valley, and he got away from there and he is still down there lost, we don’t know where he is.
+We couldn’t catch all the cats.
+We got one cat into a carrier and took him down to Burrough Valley.
+He got away from there and he is still down there lost, we don’t know where he is.
 We had five cats.
 And we had chickens.